tiptoppress/category-posts-widget/readme.txt

 Please add the widget with shortcode [catposts] inside a editor widget which is placed to a SiteOrigin Page Builder row.
 We also create a YouTube video: [How Category Posts Widget work with SiteOrigin Page Builder](http://tiptoppress.com/how-category-posts-widget-work-with-siteorigin-page-builder/)

+= How Category Posts Widget work with SiteOrigin Page Builder = You can create a new Divi widget area and put our widgets into a Divi Sidebar Module: [How to put a widget into Divi Module](https://divibooster.com/how-to-put-a-widget-into-divi-module/).

 = The font-size is different from that of other widgets or Theme elements? = Please use the option: "Disable widget CSS".